ThisIsFair/Nika-Read-Only-SGPU-tests/README.md

+# This is a new format version, due to my other guide just being sloppy.
+The guide may have issues, but I have checked over it a few times, and it seemed fine.
+Additional note: The QEMU/KVM spoofing is causing issues for SGPU, so whenever the detection is fixed or when people no longer have issues with Nika, I'll work towards the fix.

 # Nika Read Only: Apex Legends External Cheat for Linux

 This guide provides step-by-step instructions for setting up an external cheat for Apex Legends on a Linux system using QEMU/KVM.
 It is designed for Season 23 and supports an i5-6600K 4c/4t Linux PC.
 The guide assumes familiarity with Linux and virtualization concepts.